rnkwilliams/host-a-static-wordpress-website-on-aws/README.md

 - **Internet Gateway**: Deployed to facilitate connectivity between VPC instances and the wider internet.

-- **Security Groups**: Established security groups as a network firewall mechanism to control traffic to and from instances.
+- **Security Groups**: Security groups were established as a network firewall mechanism to control traffic to and from instances.

 - **Availability Zones**: Utilized two availability zones for improved system reliability and fault tolerance.